zxt-tzx/kyd/sharing.md

 ### Cool stuff

 - End-to-end type safety.
 Shared code throughout monorepo.
 - Agent is just TypeScript code.
-Here, you can use the usual agentic frameworks (Vercel AI SDK, LangGraph, Mastra etc.) (Confession: my agent is not really agentic yet because I ran out of time, but it's surprisingly easy to create an agent.
+  - Here, you can use the usual agentic frameworks (Vercel AI SDK, LangGraph, Mastra etc.) (Confession: my agent is not really agentic yet because I ran out of time, but it's surprisingly easy to create an agent.
 [See this](https://aie-feb-25.vercel.app/docs).)
--
+  - There are many helpful methods you can use to sync state back to your database, including scheduling tasks

+## For further exploration

+- Build a full AI agent, including HITL and using built-in messages-related hooks
+- If you're running a deterministic workflow, could use Cloudflare Workflow too.
+Recently GA, works reasonably well -